schnaggelz/rpi-nxt2/README.md

 # Prerequisites

-I'm using Ubuntu 20 as development platform.
+I'm using Ubuntu 20 as development platform and a RaspPi Zero 2 W as the computer controlling the NXT2.

 The embedded cross-build environment can be caught via Docker image below.

-## General requirements
+## Build requirements (e.g. on Ubuntu 20)

 Install host build environment